 Parts Function Power LED Green indicates power is ON.
-Power Fail LED If one of the redundant power supply unit fails, this LED will turn to RED and alarm will sound.
-Fan Fail LED Turn RED when fan 1 or 2 fails, or speed is lower than 500 RPM.
+Power Fail LED 🛞 If one of the redundant power supply unit fails, this LED will turn to RED and alarm will sound.
+Fan Fail LED 🛃 When a fan fails or the fan's rotational speed is below 500RPM, this LED will turn red and an alarm will sound.
 Over Temperature LED  👄 If disk temperatures exceed 60°C, the Over Temperature LED will turn RED and alarm will sound.
-Voltage Warning LED 😎 An alarm will sound if detected voltage in the controller is abnormal and LED will turn RED.
+Voltage Warning LED 🗢 An alarm will sound if detected voltage in the controller is abnormal and LED will turn RED.